tryton/trytond/doc/topics/logs.rst

 Logging configuration
 =====================

-Without any configuration, trytond writes ERROR messages to standard output.
+Without any configuration, ``trytond`` writes messages to standard output.
 For each verbose flag set, the log level decreases.

 Logs can be configured using a `configparser-format`_ file.
-The filename can be specified using trytond ``logconf`` parameter.
+The filename can be specified using ``trytond`` ``logconf`` parameter.

 .. _`configparser-format`: https://docs.python.org/library/logging.config.html#configuration-file-format

 Example
 =======

-This example allows to write INFO messages on standard output and on a disk log file rotated every day.
+This example allows to write messages from INFO level on standard output and on a disk log file rotated every day.

 .. highlight:: ini